Measurement of Jet Production Cross Sections in Deep-inelastic ep Scattering at HERA: Cross section measurements

 The phase space of additional inclusive jet cross sections at high values of \Qsq\ is extended to the region $\ptjet<7\,\GeV$ by adding an extra bin at low \ptjet\ as outlined in section~\ref{sec:pshigh}.
 These additional cross section points as a function of \Qsq\ for inclusive jet production in the range $5<\ptjet<7\,\GeV$ are shown in figures~\ref{figInclJet} and ~\ref{figInclJetRatio}.
 The statistical correlations of these data points to other data points~\cite{H1Multijets} are listed elsewhere~\cite{results}.

 The new low-\ptjet\ inclusive jet cross sections at high-\Qsq are underestimated by the NLO and aNNLO predictions, while the NNLO predictions give a good description of these new data points.
 For each of the \Qsq-bins there is a sizable negative correlations of around -0.55 between the new measurement at $5<\ptjet<7\,\GeV$ and the previously published measurement at $7<\ptjet<11\,\GeV$.
 In the high-\Qsq domain the NNLO predictions have significantly smaller scale uncertainties than the NLO calculations, and the NNLO scale uncertainties typically are smaller than the experimental uncertainties.
-Figure ~\ref{figInclJetRatio} and the values of $\chisq/\ndf$ in table~\ref{tab:chisq} indicate that the aNNLO and NNLO predictions have difficulties describing the previously published high-\Qsq\ inclusive jet data \cite{H1Multijets} accurately \cite{NNLO}.
+Figure ~\ref{figInclJetRatio} and the values of $\chisq/\ndf$ in table~\ref{tab:chisq} indicate that the aNNLO predictions have difficulties describing the previously published high-\Qsq\ inclusive jet data \cite{H1Multijets} accurately \cite{NNLO}.
+The NNLO predictions provide a good description of both, the low- and high-\Qsq\ inclusive jet data.
 As shown in figure~\ref{figPDFs}, the jet cross sections at high \ptjet\ depend significantly on the PDF set, which is a possible explanation of part of the discrepancies observed.
 The H1 jet data thus can be used to improve future PDF determinations.